Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 ## Decentralized

-Microservices architectures are distributed systems with decentralized data management.
-They don’t rely on a unifying schema in a central database.
+Serverless architectures are distributed systems with decentralized data management.
+One consequence of this principle is that they don’t rely on a unifying schema in a central database.
 Each microservice has its own view on data models.
 Microservices are also decentralized in the way they are developed, deployed, managed, and operated.

+## Independent

-• Independent – Different components in a microservices architecture can be changed, upgraded, or replaced independently without affecting the functioning of other components.
+Different components in a microservices architecture can be changed, upgraded, or replaced independently without affecting the functioning of other components.
 Similarly, the teams responsible for different microservices are enabled to act independently from each other.

- Is there over-reliance between services?
-(Message Passing)
+## Message Passing

-• Do one thing well – Each microservice component is designed for a set of capabilities and focuses on a specific domain.
+## Do one thing well
+Each microservice component is designed for a set of capabilities and focuses on a specific domain.
 If developers contribute so much code to a particular component of a service that the component reaches a certain level of complexity, then the service could be split into two or more services.

+## Black box

-• Black box – Individual microservice components are designed as black boxes, that is, they hide the details of their complexity from other components.
+Individual microservice components are designed as black boxes, that is, they hide the details of their complexity from other components.
 Any communication between services happens via welldefined APIs to prevent implicit and hidden dependencies.